MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 ---
-title: Display Settings for iOS
+title: Display Rules for iOS
 eleventyNavigation:
-  key: map-map-styling-display-settings-ios
+  key: map-map-styling-display-rules-ios
   parent: map-map-styling-ios
-  title: Display Settings for iOS
+  title: Display Rules for iOS
   order: 20
 ---

-In this tutorial we will create a view controller that can enable and disable different custom location display settings on a MapsIndoors map.
-At the end you should be able to see a map of a building with some colored buttons below the map enabling custom display settings for specified locations.
+In this tutorial we will create a view controller that can enable and disable different custom location display rules on a MapsIndoors map.
+At the end you should be able to see a map of a building with some colored buttons below the map enabling custom display rules for specified locations.

 Start by creating a `UIImage` extension that can generate a mock icon for a color.
 Alternatively you can refer to your own images instead.